601.1 Standards of Satisfactory Academic Progress for Financial Aid Recipients

 - A working copy of your transcript.

-The Financial Aid Committee will review the written appeal with all documentation including the student's academic history to determine whether the circumstances warrant approval.
+The Financial Aid Committee will make decisions regarding exceptions granted.
+They will review the written appeal with all documentation including the student's academic history to determine whether the circumstances warrant approval.
 The student must explain in the appeal how the documented circumstances will not prevent him/her from maintaining satisfactory progress in the future.

 If the appeal is approved, the student will be allowed one (1) term to restore satisfactory standing.
 A student, whose financial aid has been re-instated through the appeal process, may have adjustments made to their original awards, including loans, as a condition of an approval.

 If the student will need more than the allowed maximum "length of eligibility" for his/her program, a written appeal for an extension must be submitted.
 The written request must document circumstances responsible for the extended time needed.
 The student must be making satisfactory academic progress at the time of the request.
-A signed major program sheet must accompany the request along with a working copy of the student's transcript.
+A signed plan of study must accompany the request along with a working copy of the student's transcript.
+If a change in a previously accepted plan of study is needed, an updated plan must be submitted to the Financial Aid Office.

 Consortiums (These agreements are a privilege)